alopezrivera/tudelft-ae-study-planner/README.md

 In this dashboard you can specify 3 parameters:

-- `Quarter` - either "Q1", "Q2", "Q3" or "Q4"
+- `Quarter` - either 1, 2, 3, 4 or 5.
+Introduce the numbers directly, the cells are formatted to display "Q{number}"
 - `Study: start` - when do you plan on starting to study
 - `Study: end` - usually the first day of exam week

-You will immediately have your exam count, which exams you need to do this quarter, as well as the time you must study daily in the study period you have specified to get:
+You will immediately how many days are left until exams, which exams you need to do this quarter, as well as the time you must study daily in the study period you have specified to get:

 1. Your _maximum_ grade
 2. Your _possible_ grade